 Degree Works is intended to support and complement academic advising.
 It does NOT replace face-to-face academic advising sessions or the guidelines put forth in the college catalog.

 How do I add/drop a class?

 During the first four class days of each semester, returning students may add or delete courses freely through Web for Students.
-First semester students must have their course additions and deletions approved by their school office.
+First semester students must have their course additions and deletions approved by Campuswide Advising or their School Office.